ENCCS/julia-for-hpda/content/regression.rst

 .. exercise:: Changing hyperparameters

-   Take a look at the code in example `Fitting a polynomial to data`_.
+   Take a look at the code in the example `Fitting a polynomial to data`_.
    This fit is pretty tight.

    - What happens if you increase the noise by say 100 times?